Can my lights be controlled via tablet or phone?

 Yes, we run a John Cullen Lighting approved contractor scheme in which contractors attend our customer service centre in Bagley’s Lane London to carry out product training and installation guidelines along with Q&A sessions.

 Successful contractors are then added to our list of approved contractors that we recommend to clients.
+For more information contact our customer service centre on 020 7371 9000.

 Do you carry out site visits?